Asia

 A cage with a bunch of yellow helmets and a rubber shoe rental made me wonder - what's going on here.
 One of the guys in a green t-shirt with "Saklikent" on his back approached us, and after taking a quick look at our footwear, suggested that one of us rent a pair of rubber shoes as wearing flip-flops was a very bad idea.

 The same guy made a sign to follow him and helped us pass this white-water stream.
 There is a rope which you should hold as the water level is quite high reaching up your hips and the stream is very strong.
-Combine it with a very cold water, and you'll get an idea how we felt right from the start.
+Combine it with very cold water, and you'll get an idea of how we felt right from the start.

 I wanted to give a guy in the green t-shirt a couple of dollars, but he refused and said "Don't worry, there will be more crossings".
 He'd already known that he was going to be our guide for the rest of our trip in Saklikent Canyon.

 I never thought I would say so, but ensure you hire a guide at this park.
-With the admission fee being only a fraction what we would pay in any other park or museum in Turkey, the guide costed us around 30 US dollars for five people for almost 3 hours.
-He almost didn't talk to us (which was much appreciated, because that's the main reason I avoid guides), but he was damn good in knowing every hole and every bump, especially in the water.
+With the admission fee being only a fraction of what we would pay in any other park or museum in Turkey, the guide cost us around 30 US dollars for five people for almost 3 hours.
+He almost didn't talk to us (which was much appreciated, because that's the main reason I avoid guides), but he was damn good at knowing every hole and every bump, especially in the water.

 I have to admit - this canyon is not for everyone.
 It's narrow, wet and slippery.
 And sometimes it's dark, too.
 You'll get wet for sure if you want to make it to the waterfall, which marks the end of the 2 km / 1.2 m hike.
-There are some deep areas where you'll be literally swimming, so having a good guide was a key for us to ensure we make it back happy and safe.
+There are some deep areas where you'll be literally swimming, so having a good guide was key for us to ensure we make it back happy and safe.

 The canyon itself is beautiful!
 The water has carved it for thousands of years so it's very smooth.